mautic/developer-documentation-new/docs/design/labelling.rst

 Destroys an existing object so that it no longer exists (for example, deletes a file from a directory or deletes a value from a table cell).

 Where appropriate, combine Delete with the object (for example, Delete column or Delete row).
-See also Clear and Remove.
+See also :ref:`Clear` and :ref:`Remove`.

 Docs
 ^^^^

 Opens a separate window containing the landing page for the product documentation.

 Use as link text only for the specific link that points to the product documentation from the console menu bar.
-See also Learn more.
+See also :ref:`Learn more`.

 Done
 ^^^^

 Indicates that the User has finished working in an environment (for example, editing templates) and wants to return to where he or she came from.

-See also Close and Finish.
+See also :ref:`Close` and :ref:`Finish`.

 Download
 ^^^^^^^^

 Transfers a file from a remote system to a local system.

-See also Upload.
+See also :ref:`Upload`.

 Drop
 ^^^^

 Use only when referring to dropping a database table.

-In other scenarios, use Clear, Delete, or Remove.
+In other scenarios, use :ref:`Clear`, :ref:`Delete`, or :ref:`Remove`.

 E
 -